score-json/nlohmann_json/docs/mkdocs/docs/features/object_order.md

     }
     ```

-## Alternative behavior: preserve insertion order
+## Alternative behaviour: preserve insertion order

 If you do want to preserve the **insertion order**, you can try the type [`nlohmann::ordered_json`](https://github.com/nlohmann/json/issues/2179).